 What is Black Cohosh?

 Black cohosh is a flowering plant native to North America.
 Ancient cultures made use of black cohosh as a remedy for snake bites.
-Many Native American tribes refer it as rattlesnake and consider it a cure-all for women’s health.
-It goes by several other names, including snakeroot, bugwort, rattleroot. rattletop, and Sheng Ma in China.
+Many Native American tribes refer to it as rattlesnake and consider it a cure-all for women’s health.
+It goes by several other names, including snakeroot, bugwort, rattleroot, rattletop, and Sheng Ma in China.

 Here’s a deeper look into how this ancient herb works to keep you healthy:

 Black Cohosh Benefits

 Antioxidants in Black Cohosh

 Pollutants, environmental toxins, UV rays, processed food, even some medicines can lead to oxidative stress.
 This results in free radical damage in your body.
 When free radicals enter your cells and damage your DNA, it leads to disease.

 As the name suggests, antioxidants fight oxidative damage–and black cohosh is packed with potent antioxidants.
 This means it could help prevent inflammation and diseases like cancer, and even combat signs of aging (x).